It was thought though however for many years that this

 Some manufacturers

-and others) and
+and many others) and

 see that using say a 25 or 30 amp logic controlled 3 stage charger on a

-If a PowerChair battery can produce hundreds or even thousands
+If a PowerChair battery can produce

-of amps as some AGM deep cycle batteries can, then charging it at 30 amps is actually a very
+batteries can, then charging them at 30 amps is actually a very conservative

-discharging it or
+discharging or

 Does it harm them?
 No,

-Contrary to what wheelchair manufacturers tell you it does just the opposite.
-Many studies
+Contrary to what ill informed wheelchair manufacturers may tell you it does

-on deep cycle battery powered machines such as airport floor cleaning machines,
+just the opposite.
+Many studies on deep cycle battery powered machines such as

-shown that fast charging deep cycle batteries actually helps them live slightly
+batteries actually helps them live

-longer when used as a regular opportunistic charge system.
-It appears to actually be good for them.
-The only thing that damages them is either over charging them
+longer especially when used as regular opportunistic charge system.
+It appears to actually be

-14.4 volts per battery for a typical battery (see your batteries spec sheet).
+(going above say 14.1v or 14.4 volts per battery for a typical battery (see your batteries spec sheet).

 Or continually undercharging them.
+Undercharging, or really deep

 Fast charging only replaces typically 95 percent of your charge due to